lixiaoyu2000/Rock-Track/README.md

 # Rock-Track

-This is the Official Repo For Paper 'A 3D Robust Multi-Camera-Ken Multi-Object Tracking Framework'.
+This is the Official Repo For Paper 'RockTrack: A 3D Robust Multi-Camera-Ken Multi-Object Tracking Framework'.

 The paper is currently in the first peer review.
 We plan to open the source code when the revised manuscript is submitted, thank you for your continued attention :sparkles:.